Poll Chaplains

 Do I have to be Christian clergy to be a poll chaplain?

-No, this is a project done in partnership with the Wisconsin Interfaith Voter Engagement Campaign and so we invite clergy of all traditions to participate.
+No, this is a project done in partnership with the Wisconsin Interfaith Voter Engagement Campaign and so we invite clergy and vowed religious of all traditions to participate.

 Do I have to commit to the full day?